robole/vscode-javascript-extensions/README.md

 You need to have [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed on your system to run the examples.
 It is recommended to use the Node version used for VS Code which is documented [here](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#prerequisites).

 <u>No dev dependencies are required</u> for building extensions.
+By default, Node and the VS Code API is available to use in an extension.

 ## Usage

 1. Clone this repo.
 Run `git clone https://github.com/robole/vscode-extension-examples` on the command-line.
 1. Open a specific extension example folder in VS Code.
 You can run `code <example-folder>` on the command-line.
 1. Run `npm install` in the terminal to install all node dependencies for the extension.
+Most of these examples do not require any dependencies.
 1. Launch the extension.
 If there is an existing configuration in `.vscode/launch.json`, you can press `F5` (or select `Run > Start Debugging` from the main menu) to launch the extension in debug mode.
 If there is no launch config, open the main module (`extension.js`) and press `F5`.
 You will be prompted to select an Environment - select "VS Code Development Environment".
 A new VS Code Window will be opened with the extension loaded.

 ## Getting Started